blasfemiaa/Miko-bot/README.md

 - This command allows you to extract text from images and send it in the chat.
 - Supports both Spanish and English.
 - The image must have good definition.
 You need to paste the image and use the command to transcribe the text.

+### Custom Text Responses
+- The bot will respond based on specific text inputs.
+For example, sending "peron" will trigger a specific response.
+- You can add more responses by modifying the logic with `elif` statements or adding new logic in the `on_message` event.

 ---